cakeslob/Remora-docs/docs/source/hardware/nucleo446.rst

 Pinout Configuration
 =====================

-The Stepgens and limit switches are configured to match the pins on the grbl cnc shield.
-Hardware related configuration for the grbl shield may be required for some jumper related things.
+The Stepgens and limit switches are configured to match the pins on the CNC Shield.
+Hardware related configuration for the CNC Shield may be required for some jumper related things.
 Pins not found on the CNC Shield are found on the Nucleo Morpho headers.
 You do not need to use the CNC Shield, but this project is default configured for the CNC Shield.